RicardoLorenzo/MongoDBClusterTool/README.md

 Known issues
 ============

-The current version create a MongoDB sharded cluster without a replica set, because is intended to achieve maximum throughtput instead of building a reliable data store.
+The current version creates a MongoDB sharded cluster without a replica set, because is intended to achieve maximum throughput instead of building a reliable data store.